Alekseyyy/SNHU/README.md

 |DataQuest|[here](./moocs/dataquest)|
 |Kaggle|[here](./moocs/kaggle)|

-### Open Source Society University
+### Open Source Society University (OSSU)

-A significant educational project that I am working on is a (unaccredited, but cheap) computer science "major" from the [Open Source Society University](https://github.com/ossu).
+A significant educational project that I am working on is a (unaccredited, but cheap) computer science "major" from the [Open Source Society University](https://github.com/ossu)--- or simply just the "OSSU."
 This is a project so big that it deserves its own github repo, and I recommend that you check it out if you're interested in my extracuricullar activities: [https://github.com/Alekseyyy/ossu](https://github.com/Alekseyyy/ossu)

 </details>